Strongpreneur#Business Growth Strategies

 Whatever may be said in favor or against social responsibility, one thing is clear: society expects business organizations to be socially responsible in all the four broad ways discussed, in our examination of the meaning of the concept.

 It is, therefore, to be expected that society will measure business performance against this expectation, and form its attitudes and its response patterns toward the organization on this basis.
-This by itself constitutes an economic justification for corporate participation in social causes, in order to provide the right atmosphere for the pursuit of economic goals.
+This by itself constitutes an economic justification for corporate participation in social causes, to provide the right atmosphere for the pursuit of economic goals.
 In other words, social responsibility today represents an inevitable constraint on other corporate objectives.

 Don’t forget to share this post!